awsdocs/amazon-route53-docs/doc_source/RoutingToS3Bucket.md

 Amazon Simple Storage Service \(Amazon S3\) provides secure, durable, highly scalable [cloud storage](https://aws.amazon.com/what-is-cloud-storage/)\.
 You can configure an S3 bucket to host a static website that can include web pages and client\-side scripts\. \(S3 doesn't support server\-side scripting\.\)

-To route domain traffic to an S3 bucket, use Amazon Route 53 to create an [alias resource record set](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-choosing-alias-non-alias.html) that points to your bucket\.
-An alias resource record set is an Amazon Route 53 extension to DNS\.
-It's similar to a CNAME resource record set, except you can create an alias resource record set both for the root domain, such as example\.com, and for subdomains, such as www\.example\.com\.
-You can create CNAME resource record sets only for subdomains\.
+To route domain traffic to an S3 bucket, use Amazon Route 53 to create an [alias record](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-choosing-alias-non-alias.html) that points to your bucket\.
+An alias record is a Route 53 extension to DNS\.
+It's similar to a CNAME record, except you can create an alias record both for the root domain, such as example\.com, and for subdomains, such as www\.example\.com\.
+You can create CNAME records only for subdomains\.

 **Note**
-Amazon Route 53 doesn't charge for alias queries to S3 buckets or other AWS resources\.
+Route 53 doesn't charge for alias queries to S3 buckets or other AWS resources\.

 ## Prerequisites<a name="routing-to-s3-bucket-prereqs"></a>